ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

         pop() -> T          // Pops the top element off the stack and returns it isEmpty() -> Bool   // Tells if the stack is empty or not

-As discussed in [chapter @sec:sequences], a stack can be implemented using either a dynamic array or a linked list.
+As discussed in [Chapter @sec:sequences], a stack can be implemented using either a dynamic array or a linked list.
 Using the terminology from object-oriented programming, dynamic arrays and linked lists are two separate *classes* that implements the stack interface.